Keyrose557/Webhacking/README.md

 <br /> - Bring out the right tool for the job.
 Use Metasploit Framework to attempt an exploit.
 <br /> - Take aim and shoot.
 Are we in?
 Cool, leave a way to Maintain Access.Inject a reverse shell.
 <br /> - Now, we wait and listen.
-<br /> - You are now an agent of chaos.
+<br /> - Knock Knock...You are now an agent of chaos.
 <br />  Considerations: Privilege Escalation should be attempted

 ### 3. Authenticated Stored Cross-Site Scripting (CVE-2015-5622)